hapass/polyesther/README.md

 1. Add more render features to DX12 implementation for education purposes.
 1. Fix window resize issues.
 1. Speed up software rasterizer.
+1. Render imgui and image from renderer on separate threads.
+1. Add raytracer.
+1. Use dropdown to choose current renderer.